Kaholo/kaholo-plugin-sendMail/README.md

 # kaholo-plugin-sendMail
-A kaholo plugin to send email.
+Kaholo plugin to send emails either by service or by SMTP.

 ## Settings
 1. Services (Options) **Optional** - The default service to send mail with.